jgwill/olca/README.md

 ```

 ## Streaming modes
-`olca` will adopt LangGraph 0.4 streaming APIs.
-A forthcoming `--stream` flag
+`olca` supports LangGraph 0.4 streaming APIs.
+Use the `--stream` flag to select
-lets you choose between output types:
+the output style: `updates`, `values`, `custom`, or `messages`.
+The default
-`updates`, `values`, `custom`, or `messages`.
-The default mirrors current
+mirrors the traditional behavior using `graph.stream` with updates written to
-behavior using `graph.stream` with updates written to STDOUT.
+STDOUT.

 Example:
 ```bash